The History of KTAB / KSFO, San Francisco

 We intend to keep off the air when we have nothing really fine to offer.
 We want radio fans to realize that when they tune in for KTAB, they will be assured of something that is of high musical excellence and superiority.
 This is the essential behind this station -- to make it the most worthwhile station in the West, and the program will form a large part in this plan.

-Other members of the KTAB staff were chosen.
+An independent organization, The Associated Broadcasters, was formed to take responsibility for programming KTAB Monday through Saturday, and a staff was assembled.
 Harrold Castle McQuarrie, an Oakland businessman, was named managing director of the station; William S. Tupper was the business manager; Elsie Bishop, secretary; and Rod Hendrickson, a San Francisco lumberman, became the treasurer.
 In addition, Mrs. O'Brien chose six sub-directors to work under her, each to be in charge of one night's programming.
 Lyle Tucker, the former host of KPO's "Big Brother" children's program, was hired to conduct a children's hour every night.
 Hendrickson would be the station announcer.
 Other performers would be hired from the area for their performances.

 With these high standards, KTAB went on the air August 1, 1925, broadcasting with 500 Watts on 215.7 meters (1395 kHz), but within three weeks that was changed to 240 meters (1240 kHz).
 The station operated at this reduced power, using its maximum allotment of 1,000 Watts on Sundays only until the Department of Commerce approval for full-time higher-powered operation was received two weeks later.
 On July 10, 1926, KTAB moved to 990 kHz with 1,000 Watts, and then on June 15, 1927 to 1070 kHz with 500 Watts.
 (Frequency changes were commonly ordered by the government during radio's early years.)